kuaifan/dootask-ai/dootask-plugin/README.md

 * Multiple mainstream model integrations: Covers both Chinese and English model providers to meet diverse needs
 * Local model deployment: Deploy models like DeepSeek, LLaMA, and Mistral via Ollama for enhanced data privacy
+* MCP integration: Works with the DooTask MCP platform for unified model, permission, and invocation management, enabling flexible governance
 * Boost task efficiency: Automatically generate task content, subtask suggestions, project summaries, and more
 * Native integration: AI features are embedded in tasks, comments, notes, and other modules for a seamless experience
 * Zero-configuration start: Optimized default settings allow you to use the plugin immediately without complex setup